ivan-kleshnin/cyclejs-examples/README.md

-# CycleJS example apps
+# CycleJS examples

 Derived from and inspired by CycleJS [examples](https://github.com/staltz/cycle/tree/master/examples/).
-ES6 syntax, JSX views.
+Use ES6 and JSX syntax.

-Examples are given in narrative order and we recommend to review them sequentially.
+Examples are grouped into lessons and placed in narrative order in tutorial-like way.
+They are meant to be reviewed one by one, sequentially.
+Every example is accompanied by a tutorial text (see links below).
+To review examples you install and run app and inspect app files.
 The best way of learning is comparison.
-And to compare you just diff files.
+And to compare just run diff tool.

-Tutorial text is available at the beginning of each app file.

 TODO setup demo instance